erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

 ---

-By following this guide, you'll have implemented a comprehensive SEO strategy for your FeNAgO application, ensuring better visibility, enhanced user experience, and improved discoverability across search engines.
+By following this guide, you'll have implemented a comprehensive SEO strategy for your MindForU application, ensuring better visibility, enhanced user experience, and improved discoverability across search engines.